Free shore access

-The Split is one of the rare spots accessible directly from the shore in Belize.
-This channel, « splitting » Caye Caulker, is a popular bathing area prized by both tourist and local people.
-The channel, (relatively deep, and where you could spot a stingray) and the surrounding mangroves makes The Split an excellent opportunity for snorkeling.
+The Split is one of the rare shore access snorkeling spots in Belize.
+This channel, « splitting » Caye Caulker, is a beach area popular with both tourists and locals.
+The channel, relatively deep and visited by stingrays, and the surrounding mangroves make The Split an original snorkeling location.

-Several ladder have been settled to enter the water in the area.
+Several ladders allow easy water entrance.
 The wooden pier of Lazy Lizard is the best option.
-The area to explore covers the channel and the surrounding mangroves, but watch out for boats when you reach the pass, as many boats are crossing in the area.
+The snorkeling area covers the channel and the surrounding mangroves, but watch out for boats when you reach the pass, as many boats are crossing in the area.

-If you get into the water from the restaurant pier, you can begin by exploring the area to the left of the restaurant, when facing the channel.
+If you get into the water from the restaurant pier, you can start by exploring the area to the left of the restaurant, when facing the channel.
 Swim towards the mangrove.
-The sand is replaced little by little by seagrass and small corals, lightly colonized by small sponges and sea anemone.
+The sand is replaced little by little by seagrass and small corals, with small sponges and sea anemones attached.

-Retrace your steps and cross carefully the channel, watching out for boats that come and go on this area.
-See if you can spot the starfish that live in the sandy areas.
-In the central part of the channel, you may come across young southern stingrays, but they always swim off straight away into the ocean blue, darting above the sand and the seagrass.
+Cross carefully the channel, watching out for boat traffic and trying to spot one of the starfish that live in the sand.
+In the central part of the channel, you may encounter juvenile southern stingrays, but they are very shy.
+If the current is too strong, do not cross the channel and go back to the shore.

-You can now explore the mangrove area opposite to the restaurant, which offers more or less the same underwater landscape than the first area.
+You can now explore the mangrove area opposite the restaurant, which offers more or less the same underwater environment.

-The Split is is a very popular recreational site (particularly the week-ends), so watch out for the boats, kayaks, swimmers and the other snorkelers when you are in the water.
+The Split is a very popular recreational site (particularly during weekends), so watch out for the boats, kayaks, swimmers and other snorkelers when you are in the water.

-There is a wide range of budget accommodation and restaurants on Caye Caulker.
+There is a wide range of budget accommodations and restaurants on Caye Caulker.
 The Lazy Lizard restaurant is facing the spot.